Introducing camdl: engineering rigor for stochastic compartmental modeling

 Why a DSL pays off here

-scales with parameter count and observation richness; you get full likelihoods,
+calibration.
+By contrast, camdl scales with parameter count and observation

-gradients, posteriors, profile identifiability checks, and held-out predictive
+identifiability checks, and held-out predictive scoring out of the box.
+For

 On AI-assisted scientific software

 Honestly, we don’t yet know.
 The space of AI-assisted scientific software is too new to have settled norms, and what counts as adequate oversight is now, in many ways, an open empirical question.
-What I can say is what I tried to do: rapidly de-risk the DSL-with-serious-compiler architecture for stochastic compartmental modelling, and at the same time build a tool that made writing and fitting compartmental models easier (and hopefully fun).
+What I can say is what I tried to do: rapidly de-risk the DSL-with-serious-compiler architecture for stochastic compartmental modeling, and at the same time build a tool that made writing and fitting compartmental models easier (and hopefully fun).

 My hope is that this AI-driven workflow I’ve been figuring out was enough to sculpt Claude into something like a second-year grad student that’s really good at coding, overseen in regular meetings by a graduate advisor.
 I think that’s about where we’re at with the interaction between scientists and AI.